yggheim/Mimir/README.md

-# Mimir
+# Mimir TMS
-Saves all notes to github automatically
+TMS where code is the source of truth